Rhythm Thief & the Emperor's Treasure: Reception

 Rhythm Thief & the Emperor's Treasure received "generally favorable reviews", while The Paris Caper received "average" reviews, according to the review aggregation website Metacritic.
 Famitsu gave the 3DS version 32 out of 40 with four reviews of eight out of ten.
 IGN praised its delightful tunes and gameplay, although criticizing the inclusion of gyroscope controls.
 GameSpot called it "an enchanting rhythm adventure that really brings the funk."
 Official Nintendo Magazine called it "a brilliant adventure whose shortness is its only drawback."
 Eurogamer called it "stylish, personable and effortlessly idiosyncratic."

 GameZone gave the 3DS version 9.5 out of 10, saying, "Rhythm Thief & the Emperor's Treasure was the 3DS game I never knew I absolutely needed.
 It does a superb job at marrying entertaining rhythm segments with great storytelling and gorgeous animations.
 Rhythm Thief needs to be in your collection.
 Here's to hoping for more Rhythm Thief games in the future."
 The Daily Telegraph gave the same 3DS version four stars out of five and stated, "There's perhaps a little too much repetition of particular rhythm tasks --and some are certainly more successful than others-- but Rhythm Thief is a joy from start to finish.
-And with a huge amount of collectibles and post game content, provides a package that should form part of any 3DS owners[sic] library."
+And with a huge amount of collectibles and post-game content, provides a package that should form part of any 3DS owners[sic] library."
 However, Digital Spy gave it three stars out of five, saying that it "features some excellent rhythm action gameplay, a well-executed narrative and an interesting array of colourful characters.
 While there are some pacing issues, particularly during exploration, and the odd mini-game that isn't quite up to scratch, this is largely a very successful marriage of music and adventure.
 If they ever made Professor Layton: The Musical, Rhythm Thief & The Emperor's Treasure is what you'd be left with, a charming game perfectly suited to the portable."
+Jose Otero of 1Up.com gave the 3DS version a B, praising the game by saying: "In the end, Rhythm Thief is a fun and memorable first effort by Sega to revitalize character-driven music games, and its memorable soundtrack will leave you humming some of its quirky tunes for days after you've put the game down.
+If you can look past some of its simplified puzzle game premise, Rhythm Thief has plenty of fun moments to offer."
 David Jenkins of Metro gave The Emperor's Treasure eight out of ten and stated, "Professor Layton may offer a more cerebral challenge but Rhythm Thief has more than enough charm and imagination to waltz its way into your affections."
 However, Roger Hargreaves of the same website gave The Paris Caper five out of ten, saying, "The original 3DS game is sacrificed on the altar of microtransactions and grubby monetisation, almost erasing any sense of fun in the process."